 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The State of Indiana issues new driver’s licenses at BMV license branches.
+The State of Indiana issues new driver’s licenses at BMV branches.
 All applicants for new driver’s licenses must meet Indiana SecureID requirements.
-A SecureID credential issued by the Indiana BMV meets federal identification requirements.
-The issuance of a SecureID credential requires an applicant to present documents verifying their identity, Social Security number, lawful status and Indiana residency.
+A SecureID issued by the Indiana BMV meets federal identification requirements.
+The issuance of a SecureID requires an applicant to present documents verifying their identity, Social Security number, lawful status and Indiana residency.

 Persons who are not United States citizens (persons with temporary or permanent lawful status) are also required to have a SecureID and must present full documentation to be issued a new credential, or to, renew or amend a credential.
 This includes providing documents which demonstrate identity, Social Security number (or ineligibility for a SSN), lawful status and Indiana residency.
 This documentation is not required when replacing a valid SecureID.